WeblateOrg/weblate/docs/vcs.rst

 .. versionadded:: 2.3

-This just adds a thin layer on top of :ref:`vcs-git` to allow push translation changes as pull requests instead of pushing directory to the repository.
+This adds a thin layer atop :ref:`vcs-git` using the `hub`_ tool to allow pushing translation changes as pull requests, instead of pushing the directory to the repository.

-It currently uses the `hub`_ tool to do the integration.
+:ref:`vcs-git` pushes changes directly to a repository, while :ref:`vcs-github` creates pull requests.

-There is no need to use this to access Git repositories, ordinary :ref:`vcs-git` works the same, the only difference is how pushing to a repository is handled.
-With :ref:`vcs-git` changes are pushed directly to the repository, while :ref:`vcs-github` creates pull requests.
+The latter is not needed for merely accessing Git repositories.

 .. _github-push:

-Pushing changes to GitHub as pull request
+Pushing changes to GitHub as pull requests
 +++++++++++++++++++++++++++++++++++++++++

-If you are translating a project that's hosted on GitHub and don't want to push translations to the repository, you can have them sent as a pull request instead.
+If not wanting to push translations to a GitHub repository, they can be sent as either one or many pull requests instead.

-You need to configure the `hub`_ command line tool and set :setting:`GITHUB_USERNAME` for this to work.
+Configure the `hub`_ command line tool and set :setting:`GITHUB_USERNAME` for this to work.

 .. seealso::